ShinyPhoenix000/InvenTrack/README.md

 # InvenTrack

 InvenTrack is a modern inventory and order management system designed for small to medium businesses.
-It allows you to manage products, monitor stock levels, and place orders — all in a clean, responsive interface powered by React, Supabase, and Tailwind CSS.
+It allows you to manage products, monitor stock levels, and place orders,all in a clean, responsive interface powered by React, Supabase, and Tailwind CSS.

-⸻

 Features
 	•	Add, update, and delete products with SKU, quantity, and price